Trump's media partner says he has put up $ 1 billion in capital - ExBulletin

 TMTG’s plan is to become a publicly traded company through a merger with Digital World Acquisition Corp., a special purpose acquisition company whose sole purpose is to acquire and bring in a private company. in stock exchange.

 Institutional investors were not identified in a statement released Saturday by Trump Media and Digital World.
-The money would come from a diverse group of investors after the two companies merged, he said.
+The money would come from a diverse group “of investors after the two companies came together, he said.

 Digital World said in the statement that the $ 1 billion was more than the $ 293 million (minus expenses) it could invest.